xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ If I lock XNF now when will I receive rewards?
   - When you lock your XNF, you receive a unique ERC-721 non-fungible token (NFT) called veXNF in exchange.
-This veXNF token represents your locked XNF in the protocol and, more importantly, indicates your earning power - influencing your share of native chain rewards.
+This veXNF token represents your locked XNF in the protocol and, more importantly, indicates your earning power - influencing your share of native rewards.

   - The longer you lock your XNF, the greater your veXNF earning power.
 However, it's important to note this earning power decays over time, even if you opt for the maximum 1-year lock period.
 This decay mechanic incentivises users to lock for longer terms to maintain higher earning strength for longer.